MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush.md

 After making changes to your app’s code or assets, push the update to your staging environment by using the CLI command which corresponds to the app type you are building (React Native or Cordova), and specify the name of your CodePush app and the platform that your update is targetting (iOS or Android).

 ###React Native
-Run the <code>release-react</code> command in the CodePush CLI, which will handle bundling your JavaScript and asset files and releasing the update to the CodePush server.
+Run the `release-react` command in the CodePush CLI, which will handle bundling your JavaScript and asset files and releasing the update to the CodePush server.

-For example: <code>code-push release-react MyApp ios</code>.
+For example: `code-push release-react MyApp ios`.

 ###Cordova
-Run the <code>release-cordova</code> command in the CodePush CLI, which will handle bundling your JavaScript and asset files and releasing the update to the CodePush server.
+Run the `release-cordova` command in the CodePush CLI, which will handle bundling your JavaScript and asset files and releasing the update to the CodePush server.

-For example: <code>code-push release-cordova MyApp android</code>.
+For example: `code-push release-cordova MyApp android`.

 ## 4. Run your app